sdumetz/node-wayland-client/README.md

 ### [ERR_MODULE_NOT_FOUND]: Cannot find package 'xml-js'

-xml-js is required to import protocol extensions
+xml-js is required to import protocol extensions from XML files.

 ### Protocol errors